Métis Elders from Hay River, Fort Resolution, Fort Smith and Yellowknife

 Some of our ancestors fought in the battles for Métis rights to protect their traditional land on the Prairies.
 Most of the indigenous Métis of the South Slave were not part of the Métis resistance, but regarded it as important and kept in touch with events.
 Martyred Métis statesman Louis Riel himself is said to be our relative, through the Bouchers, a Chipewyan family of Ile a la Cross, Saskatchewan.

 We are direct descendents of those people who signed Treaty 8 at Fort Chipewyan, Smith’s Landing and Fort Resolution.
 However, we have never been accorded the benefits of Treaty 8 or recognized as a First Nations people.

 We, the indigenous Métis of the South Slave, now reside mainly in the communities of Fort Smith, Hay River, Fort Resolution and Yellowknife in the Northwest Territories.

 We did not cede, surrender or release Aboriginal title to the lands and resources throughout our traditional territory.
 We shall always have Aboriginal rights to the use of our lands and resources.
 We also have the inherent right to govern ourselves in matters that are internal to our communities and traditional territory, integral to our distinctive culture and practices, customs and traditions, and with respect to our unique relationship to our land, water and resources, and essential to our operations as governments.

 In 1996, the NWTMN, the Government of the Northwest Territories (GNWT) and Canada signed the NWTMN Framework Agreement to commence negotiations on land, resources and self-government.
-The Parties are currently negotiating an Agreement-in-Principle (AIP) on land and resources matters.
-Once this AIP is reached, the Parties will begin negotiation of a Final Agreement on land and resources and negotiation of a self-government agreement.
+On July 31, 2015, The Parties signed the Agreement-in-Principle (AIP) on land and resource matters.
+The Parties are currently negotiating a Final Land and Resources Agreement, and are negotiating an agreement for self-government.